 The course went through massive remodelling in 2017 and finally re opened for play on the 1st May 2018.
 For the most part the redesign has made the course a little friendlier for high handicappers but more penalising for the longer hitters.
 Some of the streams that bisected fairways have been removed but in place bigger green side bunkers have appeared on the 1st and 5th.

-For the most part the bunkering has been softened, either because they have been flattened out or strategically moved forward.
-Throughout the course has been reseeded with a new grass and the drainage improved, resulting in a lush, carpet like fairway.
+The bunkering has been softened, either because they have been flattened out or strategically moved forward.
+The course has been reseeded with a new grass and the drainage improved, resulting in a lush, carpet like fairway.

 Golfing hazards take on a new dimension at Leopard Creek as some of the water is home to hippos, and the creature for which the adjacent river is named – crocodile.
 The signature hole is the 18th, this par 5 is not particularly long at 475m but the island green presents a tricky shot over water.
 For mere mortals it is best to lay up first!